tariquesani/aruuz-nigar/README.md

-# Aruuz - Urdu Poetry Scansion Tool
+# Aruuz Nigar - Urdu Poetry Scansion Tool

-A Python library for scanning Urdu poetry into metres and feet (parsody/taqti analysis).
+A Python tool and library for scanning Urdu poetry into metres and feet (parsody/taqti analysis).

 ## Phase 1: Core Engine (Heuristics Only)